hed95/cop-file-upload-service/README.md

 - validation
 - virus scanning
+- file conversion - if a virus is found and the file is an image then the file is converted into a different format twice to remove the virus
 - extracting text with ocr (for .png, .jpg, .jpeg, .jpe, .tiff, .tif, .bmp, .pnm or .jfif)
 - saving into storage